International Business, 7.5 credits

 Intended learning outcomes

-• communicate existing research results to a broad audience
+• Communicate past and current research to a broad audience

-• handle dynamics that arise as a result of working in international project groups
+• Manage the dynamics involved in working in international project groups

-• engage in critical reflection of existing opinions and arguments, develop and communicate their own arguments and opinions
+• Critically reflect on existing opportunities and arguments, develop and communicate arguments and opinions on fundamental concepts

 Course content

-1) The first part includes a presentation of a framework on a macro, meso, and micro level for doing business internationally, i.e. the institutional context and economic geography of international business.
-Focus will be on theories about the nature of international business and why it exists, including aspects of internationalization and the international business environment.
-The aim is to provide an insight into the traditional and dominating theoretical paradigms, as well as the environment of international business operations.
-The focus is extended to the process of internationalization, market entry modes, business strategies and organizational aspects.
-This first part also looks into other analytical issues unique to international business.
+The first part includes a presentation of frameworks for international business at the macro, meso, and micro levels, i.e., the institutional conditions and economic geography for international business.
+The focus is on theories regarding the nature of international business and why it exists, including aspects of internationalization and the international business environment.
+This part covers insights into traditional and dominant theoretical paradigms and how international business functions.
+The focus also includes internationalization processes, various market entry strategies, business strategies, and organizational aspects.
+Additionally, the first part addresses other analytical issues unique to international business.

-2) The second part is aimed at the application of theories and knowledge.
-Focus is on developing skills to read, summarize and reflect upon existing research within the international business field and develop team-working skills.
-The aim is to deepen the discussion on the course literature perspectives, theories and models by obtaining specialized knowledge and understanding of a topic and communicating this.
-Further, focus is on application and use of theoretical concepts in an empirical context.
+The second part focuses on the application of theories and knowledge.
+Emphasis is placed on developing the ability to read, summarize, and reflect on existing research in international business and the ability to work in teams.
+Perspectives, theories, and models in international business are discussed and communicated.
+Furthermore, the focus is on applying theoretical concepts in an empirical context.

 Teaching and working methods